101 Weather And Home Weather Station Facts & Tips You Need To Know

 A layer of air called the stratopause forms the boundary between the stratosphere and mesosphere.

 The mesosphere starts at a height of 50 km (31 miles) and reaches a maximum height of 80 km (50 miles) above the earth's surface.
-It is coldest of the 4 layers with temperatures dropping as low as -100° Celsius (-148° Fahrenheit).
+It is the coldest of the five layers, with temperatures dropping as low as -100° Celsius (-148° Fahrenheit).

 Another layer of air called the mesopause forms the boundary between the mesosphere and the thermosphere.

-The thermosphere forms the outer layer of the earth's atmosphere.
-It starts at 80 km (50 miles) and reaches heights of up to 640 km (398 miles).
+The thermosphere starts at 80 km (50 miles) and reaches heights of up to 640 km (398 miles).
 Temperatures rise steeply in this layer, reaching temperatures of well above 1000° Celsius (1832° Fahrenheit).

 24) Barometric Pressure - Definition & Measurement